Meet our trustees

 Karen Manson

 I first became aware of Restorative Justice while studying the Penal System at University and was totally inspired by the whole concept.
 In my role as a Lecturer at Shetland UHI I became involved with Space2face when they came in as guest speakers to my Criminology class.
-I started taking part in their annual seminars, took part in training in restorative practice, and was delighted to be asked to join the Board of Trustees in 2017.
+I started taking part in their annual seminars, took part in training in restorative practices, and was delighted to be asked to join the Board of Trustees in 2017.
 In my spare time some of my interests are walking, knitting, baking, voluntary work and travel.